noahdavis319/ship-strain-measurement-system/src/docs/newuser.rst

 Creating the Virtual Machine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are many guides and tutorials online for how to create a virtual machine is whichever tool you downloaded.
+There are many guides and tutorials online for how to create a virtual machine in whichever tool you downloaded.
 `Here is the official VMware article on creating a virtual machine <https://kb.vmware.com/s/article/2013483>`_.
 Because of this I will not go into great detail, rather I will give some recommendations for minimum hardware specifications you should allocate to your machine for the best experience.